Things to Think About in Your First Year

 Support for Science Students

-Have questions about course registration?
+Questions about course selection?
 Not sure about program or specialization requirements?
-Need overall help with your UBC Science degree planning?
-Science Advising can aswer your questions.
-Learn more.
+Need help with your Science degree planning?
+Visit Science Advising.

 Connect with a Science Peer Academic coach at the Irving K Barber Learning Centre.
 Get personalized advice on study techniques, time management and exam prep.
 Did you know students who work with a coach see up to a 10% increase in their grades?
 Learn more.